f4b6a3/uuid-creator/README.md

 # Use the hash of system data as node identifier
 -Duuidcreator.node="hash"

-# Use a random value as node identifier explicitly
+# Use a random value as node identifier that always changes
 -Duuidcreator.node="random"

 # Use a specific number as node identifier